After half a century, U.S. and Cuba to resume scheduled flights

 SURGE IN TOURISM

-The large 110 round-trip flights per day quota was negotiated in anticipation of an end to the tourism ban, and designed to encourage airlines to lobby Congress for access, said John Kavulich, president of the nonprofit U.S.-Cuba Trade and Economic Council, which lobbies for trade between the tow nations.
+The large 110 round-trip flights per day quota was negotiated in anticipation of an end to the tourism ban, and designed to encourage airlines to lobby Congress for access, said John Kavulich, president of the nonprofit U.S.-Cuba Trade and Economic Council, which promotes trade between the nations.

-"This is as much a political document as it is a transportation document," he said.
-"That's by design...
-Both countries are recognizing that the numbers need to be high so there's a heightened interest by the carriers to want the routes."

 Cuba's embassy in Washington said in a statement on the airline deal that the countries reiterated their commitment to flight security and to protecting civil aviation "from acts of unlawful interference."